jozic/daodecode/source/_posts/2014-09-06-redis-lua-tips.markdown

 categories: [redis, lua]
 ---

-As you may know [redis](http://redis.io) [allows](http://redis.io/commands/EVAL) you to pass a [Lua](http://www.lua.org/) script which will be executed on server side.
+As you may know [Redis](http://redis.io) [allows](http://redis.io/commands/EVAL) you to pass a [Lua](http://www.lua.org/) script which will be executed on server side.
-What's great about it is that it will be executed atomically, as redis is single-threaded.
+What great about it is that it will be executed atomically, as Redis is single-threaded.
-Though beware of long-running scripts as they can hug the server.
+Though beware of long-running scripts as they can hog the server.
- So what good can you do with lua?
+ So what good can you do with Lua?
 Actually a lot, and here some simple use cases

 Count keys by pattern
 ---------------------